Saidu Fofanah

-Saidu Sahid Fofanah (born 14 September 1997) is a Sierra Leonean professional footballer who plays as a midfielder for the Kazakhstan Premier League club Zhetysu and the Sierra Leone national team.
+Saidu Sahid Fofanah (born 14 September 1997) is a Sierra Leonean professional footballer who plays as a midfielder for the Liga Leumit club Hapoel Ra'anana and the Sierra Leone national team.

 International career

 Sesay made his international debut with the Sierra Leone national team in a 1–0 2021 Africa Cup of Nations qualification win over Benin on 15 June 2021.
 He was part of the Sierra Leone squad the 2021 Africa Cup of Nations.